 - Preheat oven to 350° F.

-- Line a 9×13 baking dish with foil or parchment paper, allowing it to hang over the edges.
+- Line a 9×13 baking dish parchment paper, allowing it to hang over the edges.
 Spray with non-stick spray and set aside.

 - In a small pot, melt butter over medium low heat.
 Once completely melted, add in the sugar and stir together.
-Continue cooking for 1-2 minutes, stirring continually.
-Don’t let it boil.
+Continue cooking for 1-2 minutes, stirring continually, until the sugar has dissolved.
+Don’t let the mixture boil.1 cup salted butter, 2 cups granulated white sugar

-- Pour the butter/sugar mixture into a large bowl (or your stand mixer bowl).
-Add in cocoa powder and mix to combine.
+- Pour the butter/sugar mixture into a large mixing bowl (or the bowl of a stand mixer bowl).

-- Pour the batter into your prepared pan and bake for approximately 30 minutes, until a toothpick comes out with moist crumbs attached.
+- Pour the batter into the prepared pan and bake for approximately 30 minutes, until a toothpick inserted into the center comes out with moist crumbs attached.

 - Cool in the pan on a wire rack.

-- Once cool, lift the brownies out of the pan using the foil overhang.
-Peel back the foil and cut into squares.
+- Once cool, lift the brownies out of the pan using the parchment overhang and cut into squares.

 - Store in an airtight container.